Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WORDS.md

 - Because of our work, people in `a number of` countries now `have a better standard of living`
 - Now there are `many ways in` which you can support the work of Pedal Power
 - `we're always interested to` hear of other places that would benefit from receiving a consignment of bikes,
+- Do you think you'll `maintain the contact now?`
+- They don't speak as slowly as most of the tutors on our course.
+I think they speak `at natural speed`, so it forces me to `get used to it`.
+And they use `a lot of slang`.
+- if you had to do it `all over again`, is there anything you'd do differently?
+- I think we should have tried to `experiment more with the camera`.
+- So you `should have been more ambitious`?
+Do you agree, Ibrahim?
+- `Not really`.
+In fact, I think we were too ambitious, We were `inexperienced`
+- you'll have an opportunity to `put into practice` what you've learnt this time
+- with very low snowfall, most of the continent technically `falls` unbelievably `into the category of` 'desert'!
+- Here science and technical support `have been integrated in a very cost-effective way`
+- I `was based on` one of the all-year-round ones.
+- The research stations are really `self-contained` communities of about twenty people.
+- People living there need to obtain a lot more energy from their food, both to keep warm and to `undertake heavy physical work.`
+- Rations for `fieldwork` `present` an additional problem.
+- `You may be familiar with` coffee processed by `freeze-drying`, which `preserves` the quality of the food product while making a large saving in weight-well
+- I think that being `at the cutting edge of science` has a special `appeal` for everyone

 You are a native English speaker who has complete mastery of the language.
 I'm currently preparing for the speaking section of the IELTS General Training exam.
 Could you assist me by categorizing and providing some commonly used connective phrases by native speakers based on different functional scenarios?
 It would be really helpful if you could provide example sentences to illustrate their usage.